-- 1. Diversification that removes a prudent and reasonable amount of uncompensated risk has been required by all fiduciary law since 1992. - 2.
-In 1996 John H. Langbein of the Yale School of Law. who was the Reporter for National Conference of Commissioners for UPIA. credits Richard Brealey for the estimate that portfolio risk is 69% attributable to uncompensated risk and 31% attributable to compensated risk.
+- 1. Diversification that removes a prudent and reasonable amount of uncompensated riskhas been required by all fiduciary law since 1992. - 2.
+In 1996 John H. Langbein of the Yale School of Law credits Richard Brealey for the estimate that portfolio risk is 69% attributable to uncompensated risk and 31% attributable to compensated risk.
 Our real-time big-data analysis of portfolios confirms this earlier empirical study. - 3.
-We conclude that fiduciaries who embrace a prudent process for UCR elimination. avoid litigation risk and have portfolios with increased returns (diversification alpha) and usually outperform other strategies. - 4.
-Our free offer Find out FOR SURE UCR in your portfolios?
+We conclude that fiduciaries who embrace a prudent process for UCR elimination.avoid litigation risk and manage portfolios with increased returns (diversification alpha) and usually outperform other strategies. - 4.
+Reduce Uncompensated Risk in your portfolios?
 It's the prudent thing to do!